Cooking Gorgeous

 Instructions

-• Add the water and let them cook until the cornmeal absorbs the water before adding the cheese.
+• Add the water and stir until the cornmeal absorbs it and the mixture thickens.

-• Add the boiling water and let the kuymak cook further until the water is absorbed and the butter appears on the surface.
+• Pour in the boiling water and continue cooking until the mixture becomes glossy and butter rises to the surface.

 Notes